 Barry Choi, a Ratehub.ca contributor (and, as of January 2018, a staffer), provides tips on personal finance, travel, and the trials of being a new parent.

-What you should read: 19 Tips For Travelling With A Baby For The First Time and Budgeting For The First Time
+What you should read: Getting Serious About Saving With a Newborn and Budgeting For The First Time

 Jordann Brown started blogging so that she could chronicle her journey out of debt, and now writes about how she passed $100,000 in net worth on her route to financial independence.